Rice University

 Term papers must be done individually.
 For a term paper, you may focus on the same topic as one of your presentations, but you should study different papers.
 Ask the instructor if there is any question.

-Final projects will typically be done individually, but they may be done by a pair with instructor permission.
-Group projects will submit a single writeup.
+Final projects may be done individually or in a group (with instructor permission).
+Group projects will submit a single writeup that will include a description of each member's contributions to the project.
 A project involving application development or experimentation may build upon existing code, but consultation with the instructor is in order.
 Code that is obtained from other sources should be clearly identified.

 The term paper or final project is subject to the honor code in that students should produce their own work.
 You may not directly copy written material from other sources.